armalitedev/upfgs/README.md

 **Stuff to be added:**\
 · Defi casino interface.\
-· Restricting interactions to Local machine <=> Smart contracts
+· Restricting interactions to Local machine <=> Smart contracts.

 **Problems to be fixed:**\